The-Marcy-Lab-School/technical-prework-1/README.md

 0. Open up [this Repl.it](https://replit.com/@Gonzalomarcylab/MarcyLabPreWork1?v=1) in a new tab.
 Once you open this Repl.it in a new tab, make a personal copy by forking.
 You should see a button in the top right corner that says **Fork & Run**.
 Click on it!
 1. Once the Repl.it has been forked, you will write all your code in the `index.js` file.
-2. The function signatures have already been created for you.
-You only need to write the body of each function.
+2. The function "signatures" (the function name and parameter names) have already been created for you.
+You only need to write the "body" of each function.
 3. Do not change the names of the functions.
 However, you can change the name of the function _parameters_ if you'd like.
 4. Each function needs to `return` a specific value.
 Make sure none of your functions return `undefined`.